theburningmonk/ReactoKinesix/README.md

 #### Changing processor on the fly

-You can also change the `IRecordProcessor` implementation used by the client application at runtime, by calling the `ChangeProcessor` method on a running `IReactoKinesixApp` instance and the change will take effect straight away.
+You can also change the `IRecordProcessorFactory` implementation used by the client application at runtime, by calling the `IReactoKinesixApp.ChangeProcessorFactory` method.

-> **Note**: if you are running the client application on multiple nodes then you'll need to call the `ChangeProcessor` method on all the nodes.
+> **Note**: if you are running the client application on multiple nodes then you'll need to call the `IReactoKinesixApp.ChangeProcessorFactory` method on all the nodes.

 #### Stopping the client application